Kimberlite: Economic importance

+The discovery of diamond-rich kimberlite pipes in northern Canada during the early 1990s serves as a prime example of how challenging these deposits can be to locate, as their surface features are often subtle.
+In this case, the pipes were hidden beneath ice-covered shallow ponds, which filled depressions formed by the softer kimberlite rock eroding slightly faster than the surrounding harder rock.

 The deposits occurring at Kimberley, South Africa, were the first recognized and the source of the name.
 The Kimberley diamonds were originally found in weathered kimberlite, which was colored yellow by limonite, and so was called "yellow ground".
 Deeper workings encountered less altered rock, serpentinized kimberlite, which miners call "blue ground".
 Yellow ground kimberlite is easy to break apart and was the first source of diamonds to be mined.
 Blue ground kimberlite needs to be run through rock crushers to extract the diamonds.

 See also Mir Mine and Udachnaya pipe, both in the Sakha Republic, Siberia.

 The blue and yellow ground were both prolific producers of diamonds.
 After the yellow ground had been exhausted, miners in the late 19th century accidentally cut into the blue ground and found gem-quality diamonds in quantity.
 The economic situation at the time was such that, with a flood of diamonds being found, the miners undercut each other's prices and eventually decreased the diamonds' value down to cost in a short time.